 With the change in financial support came other major changes.
 The name of the library became the Erie County Library System.
 The library became a department of County Government and an Advisory Board was appointed, and all the staff became county rather than school district employees in 1982.

 In 1996, after nearly 100 years of service, the main library on South Park Row closed its doors for the last time.
 The System name was changed back to the Erie County Public Library and a new main library, the Raymond M. Blasco, M.D.
 Memorial Library was erected on Erie’s bayfront.
 This facility was named after Dr. Blasco because of a generous endowment to the library through the Erie Community Foundation.
 The Erie County community contributed significant funding for the building.

-The Erie County Public Library outlets are located as follows.
 A Bookmobile services those areas of Erie County that do not have local libraries or branch libraries.